LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/even-though.md

 whatever phase that you face

-is plenitude to me...
-Kind of...
+is plenitude to me… Kind of…

 &nbsp;